 The Certification Standard utilizes an algorithm of proprietary and recognized scientific techniques to assess Vacuum Cleaners for their ability to reduce allergenic and irritant materials, both when new and after extended use.
 Submitted Vacuum Cleaner models that pass certification testing are granted a certificate stating that the particular Vacuum Cleaner meets the requirements for the asthma & allergy friendly® ASP 03-01/105 Certification Standard.

 Allergy Standards Ltd (ASL) subjects the Vacuum Cleaner to allergen and particle count-based performance testing to ensure that the Vacuum Cleaner reduces total allergen burden, while minimising any increase in airborne allergen levels.

 The Vacuum Cleaner Certification Standard includes:

-- Evaluation of capability to remove allergen-containing test dust from carpets
+- Evaluation of capability to remove allergen-containing test dust from floor coverings

 - Evaluation of airborne allergen levels during vacuuming

 - Evaluation of the integrity of the air filtration system